 To cancel all services or products simply delete the configured services and do not renew your account.
 Make sure you turn off your automatic renewal option.
 If you would like the account closed permanently, please email firstname.lastname@example.org.

-To cancel your account simply delete the configured services, make sure you turn off your automatic renewal option.
+To cancel your account simply delete the configured services and make sure you turn off your automatic renewal option.
 If you would like the account closed permanently, please email email@example.com.

-For your convenience DNS Made Easy accepts payments from VISA, Mastercard, American Express, Discover, PayPal, and check.
+For your convenience DNS Made Easy accepts payments from VISA, Mastercard, American Express, Discover, PayPal, check, ACH, and wire transfer.

 Automatic renewals of services can only be done using VISA, Mastercard, American Express and Discover.
-PayPal and check renewals must be done manually.
+PayPal, check, ACH, and wire transfer renewals must be done manually.

-Due to the extra administrative costs for processing checks there is an extra $35.00 administrative fee for all invoices paid by check under $275.00.
+Due to the extra administrative costs for manual processing, there is an extra $35 administrative fee for manual processing for all invoices paid under $275.

 DNS Made Easy / Tiggee LLC has a strict no refund and cancellation policy.

-Yes, there is an available "Auto Renew" feature that you can enable from the Account – Renew menu of your control panel.
-As long as a valid credit card number is on file for your account, an automatic renewal will take place roughly 15 days before account expiration.
+Yes, there is an available "Auto Renew" feature that you can enable from the Account > Renew menu of the control panel.
+As long as a valid credit card number is on file for your account, an automatic renewal will take place approximately 15 days before account expiration.

 Yes, all clients that participate in the Affiliate Program must be a paying member of DNS Made Easy.